King (2002 film): Reception

 Malathi Rangarajan of The Hindu wrote that "'Good game... ' Vikram comments at a particular point.
 Sure it is... because it has been played quite well".
 Malini Mannath of Chennai Online wrote that "Like his earlier film "Kannodu Kaanbathellam' the director takes a different subject here too, which despite its flaws has turned out to be a fairly engaging, clean family entertainer".
 Cinesouth wrote "There hasn't been a movie in the recent past that so perfectly blended human values with emotions.
 'King's screenplay and Vikram's performance filled that gap beautifully".
+Sify wrote "Vikram’s King is a fun-filled family drama which leaves a lump in your throat.
+Still you smile and sigh so spontaneously while enjoying the sentimental story of a lovable father and son duo in their quest for peace and happiness.
+There are dim and yet rankling echoes of Hrishikesh Mukherjee’s Rajesh Khanna classic Anand.
+However director A.X.Soloman, should be appreciated for making a clean family entertainer without any blood and gore".

 Box office

 The film did not fare well commercially.
 Post-release, Solomon revealed that he was unconvinced about Vikram portraying the lead role, feeling that he was too old to play Nassar's son, but the actor insisted that the project go ahead.
 Delays in the production in the film meant that Vikram's star image had risen and reviewers labelled the film as a disappointment upon release.
 The director noted that the story was written with the expectation of a small-time actor in the lead role, and hence Vikram's sudden popularity worked against the film.
 He revealed that his early career in film involved making significant compromises and was strictly against the type of cinema he had actually ventured to make.